uadmin/uadmin/docs/_build/html/_sources/document_system/tutorial/part14.rst.txt

 |

-In the `next part`_, we will talk about schema list modifier based on the document list filter that checks the admin status of the user.
-If it is not an admin, what are the models that user can access to.
+In the `next part`_, we will talk about schema form modifier based on the CreatedBy form filter that checks the admin status of the user and the CreatedBy is not an empty string.
+If the user is not an admin and the CreatedBy is an empty string, the CreatedBy field will set as Read Only that means it cannot be modified.

 .. _next part: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part15.html